 - To connect to a monitoring device, such as a GX device or the GlobalLink.

 - To connect with the VictronConnect App.

 - · For external control.

+- To program the load output behaviour.

 Special cables or interfaces are needed to connect to this port: